 Rainbow Cichlid Facts & Overview

 These fish are found in the rivers and lakes of Central America.
-Rainbow cichlids are native to Honduras, Nicaragua, and Costa Rica, and they thrive in the Patuca River in Honduras and the Matina River in Costa Rica.
-Rainbow cichlids have also been introduced into a hot spring in Hungary in the spa town of Heviz.
+Rainbow cichlids are native to Honduras, Nicaragua, and Costa Rica.
+These fish thrive in the Patuca River in Honduras and the Matina River in Costa Rica.
+Rainbow cichlids have been introduced to a hot spring in Hungary in the spa town of Heviz.

 The rainbow cichlid is found in shallow muddy waters with rich vegetation.
 This fish has adapted to feeding on algae with its specialized teeth.
 They are common in the wild.